Tepic

 Tepic ([teˈpik]) is the capital and largest city of the western Mexican state of Nayarit, as well as the seat of the Tepic Municipality.

 Located in the central part of the state, it stands at an altitude of 915 m above sea level, on the banks of the Río Mololoa and the Río Tepic, approximately 225 km north-west of Guadalajara, Jalisco.
-Nearby are the extinct Sangangüey volcano and its crater lake.
+Nearby are the volcanoes of San Juan, Las Navajas, and Sangangüey.
 Tepic is the primary urban center of this rich agricultural region; major crops include sugarcane, tobacco and citrus fruits.

 The city was founded in 1531 as Villa del Espíritu Santo de la Mayor España.

 Population

 Indigenous population

 Tepic has the second-largest indigenous population in the State of Nayarit, 4,375.
 The most prominent groups among them are the Huichol or Wixárika (3,276), Cora (527) and Purépecha (101).

 Religion

 Catholicism is the most prominent religion in Tepic with 94.2% of the population.
 Its Catedral de la Purísima Concepción, dedicated to the Immaculate Conception, is the cathedral episcopal see of the Roman Catholic Diocese of Tepic, a suffragan see in the ecclesiastical province of the Archdiocese of Guadalajara.